nikodunk/blog/content/2022-07-08-how-politics-is-like-open-source.md

 Debian (stable distribution):

-- Users wanting to live in the past and getting frustrated at progress.
+- Users wanting to do things in traditional ways are getting frustrated at progress.
 - Fear of breaking anything - to the point of paralysis.
 - Not trusting project leadership to progress while listening to users' needs.